Happiest London Borough

-Make the most of your visit to London’s leafiest suburb, Richmond upon Thames.
+Make the most of your visit to London’s leafiest suburb, Richmond upon Thames, recently voted as the happiest place to live in all of the London Boroughs.

 With ten miles of the River Thames connecting Hampton Court Palace to the Royal Botanic Gardens, Kew, Richmond is brimming with acres of Royal parkland, wildlife, historic houses, open spaces, theatres and abundant with open spaces for sporting adventures.
 It’s a great place to amble around or take one of the Bingham’s mini-fleet of Pashley bikes.